W. Averell Harriman: Statesman of foreign and domestic affairs

 Harriman's image was that of a crusty and autocratic elder statesman whose brusqueness and bad temper were legendary in Washington, but whose counsel was greatly valued by Kennedy who appreciated him for his sound judgement on international affairs.
 When Michael Forrestal joined the National Security Council, Kennedy half-jokingly told him: "You will be my emissary to that special sovereignty, Averell Harriman".
 In February 1963, when the embassy in Saigon blamed the negative reporting on South Vietnam's government on biased journalists, Harriman advised Frederick Nolting, the American ambassador in Saigon, to stop treating journalists like his enemies.

+Presidential Campaigns and Governor of New York

+In the 1954 race to succeed Republican Thomas E. Dewey as Governor of New York, the Democratic Harriman defeated Dewey's protege, U.S. Senator Irving M. Ives, by 11,125 votes.
+He served as governor for one term until Republican Nelson Rockefeller unseated him in 1958.
+As governor, he increased personal taxes by 11% and legalized bingo, he also authorized the state’s jobless pay plan. his tenure was dominated by his presidential ambitions.
+Harriman was a candidate for the Democratic Presidential Nomination in 1952, and again in 1956 when he was endorsed by Truman but lost (both times) to Illinois governor Adlai Stevenson.
+His defeat by Rockefeller (a rising star in Republican politics) came despite broad general successes for the Democratic Party in November 1958 elections.
+The election was high-profile, and had been dubbed the "battle of the millionaires" (with Rockefeller being a wealthy scion of the Rockefeller family).
+Harriman's 1958 defeat all but assured that he would not be a politically viable contender for his party's 1960 presidential nomination.

 Accusation of spying for the Soviet Union

 In December 1961, Anatoliy Golitsyn defected from the Soviet Union and accused Harriman of being a Soviet spy, but his claims were dismissed by the CIA and Harriman remained in his position until April 1963, when he became Under Secretary of State for Political Affairs.
 He retained that position during the transition to the Johnson administration until March 1965 when he again became Ambassador at Large.
 He held that position for the remainder of Johnson's presidency.
 Harriman headed the U.S. delegation to the preliminary peace talks in Paris between the United States and North Vietnam (1968–69).